 If you are moving to London, and the urban side of the British capital scares you ever so slightly, then Richmond-upon-Thames might be the area for you.

-Located in South-West London, Richmond town lies between a huge parc and the Thames river.
+Located in South-West London, Richmond town lies between a huge park and the Thames river.
 Its public transport connections are ideal, with a mix of underground (District line) and overground (23 minutes to London Waterloo).

 Beautiful Richmond Hill provides amazing views over the river, and unlimited outdoors activities possibilities for children and adults alike: bicycle rides in Richmond Park, boat trips on the Thames, as well as rugby games in the neighbouring (almost world-famous) Twickenham stadium.
 In addition to these activities, Richmond also offers an amazing cultural programme, with 3 cinemas and two theatres (Richmond Theatre & The Orange Tree) .